gruebite/zzz/README.md

 # Sparse spec

 zzz text describes a tree of strings.
 Special characters (and spaces) are used to go up and down the tree.
-The tree has an implicit null root node.
+The tree has an implicit empty root node.

 ### Descending the tree:
 ```